ctontario/registry-api-docs/source/includes/_QuickSTART.md

 ```

-Adds a new site to an existing QuickSTART application
+Adds a new site to an existing QuickSTART application.
+The creation process must be completed for all steps.
+If this is a single site application an error will be returned if there is already a site

 ### HTTP Request